Did you know that English conversation can take you on a fun adventure?

 You are now an English conversation master!

 Having a conversation in English does not have to be complicated.
-You may feel a little awkward and a little shy at first, but it is okay.
+You may feel a little awkward and shy about your English speaking at first, but it is okay.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.